nick-otter/nick-otter.github.io/_posts/2023-06-17-Pair Programming.md

 ---
 layout: post
-title:  "How to Pair Programme"
+title:  "How to Pair Program"
 categories: software_developer
 ---